AhmedAlyEl-Ghannam/Rust_Playground/README.md

   ```
 3. Now, to check if everything went okay, enter `rustup` in the terminal and you should see a screen like this:
 ![](README_Photos/rustup.png)

+## Installing Rustlings
+For more info about Rustlings, please checkout their [Github repository](https://github.com/rust-lang/rustlings).